Do you know how to make a color lighter once you’ve gone too dark?

 Different Ways to Burnish

-If you want to lighten the color without changing it, burnish with a white pencil.
-The white will not cover the dark color, but it will tint the color.
+If you want to lighten the color without changing it, burnish with white.
+White will tint the color without covering it.
+However, white may make the color look chalky.
 You could also use a lighter value of the same dark color if you need to lighten the color only slightly.
 For example, a light green over a dark green.

 If you want to make the dark color lighter and a little warmer, burnish with Cream, Jasmine or a similar light color.
 The French Greys are ideal for this because they come in several different values.